Austin Kleon – Roube Como Um Artista

 who in Paris, went onstage, got a hat, got a newspaper,

-que, em Paris, subiu num palco, pegou um chapéu, pegou um jornal,
+que em Paris, subiu ao palco, pegou um chapéu, pegou um jornal,

 cut up the newspaper,